vansh111/Movie-recommendation-system/README.md

 For this Recommendation System, [TMBD 5000 Movie Dataset](https://www.kaggle.com/datasets/tmdb/tmdb-movie-metadata?datasetId=138) is used.

-Link to the application:- https://grab-ur-popcorn.herokuapp.com/

-The webapp is created using **Streamlit** and the project is deployed on **Heroku**.

 The posters of the similar movies are fetched using an API by TMDB.

 ### Demo